Sunday, August 30, 2009

 Queen Margot

-La Reine Margot; Drama, France/ Germany/ Italy, 1994; D: Patrice Chéreau, S: Isabelle Adjani, Daniel Auteuil, Vincent Perez, Virna Lisi
+La Reine Margot; historical drama, France / Germany / Italy, 1994; D: Patrice Chéreau, S: Isabelle Adjani, Daniel Auteuil, Vincent Perez, Virna Lisi

 Paris, 1572.
 France is experiencing the Wars of religions and is split between the Catholics and Protestants.
 In order to unite the country, queen Catherine de Medici arranges for a forced marriage of her daughter Margot with the leader of the Protestants, Henri de Bourbon.
 But after the marriage, king's soldiers kills a mass of Protestants and capture Henri.
 Margot saves Protestant La Mole from the massacre and falls in love with him.
 When Henri saves the life of Charles, Margot's brother, he gains him his freedom.
 Charles gets poisoned, Le Mole killed while Charles IX gets crowned.